dkulp2/GWAS/site/README.md

 there are certain classes that can be assigned to HTML elements for consistent look, for example the class `.page-header` might be applied to the top section of a page and a thin horizontal line is drawn below it.
-You can add class attributes in kramdown with {: .page-header} on the line immediately below the element.
+You can add class attributes in kramdown with {:.page-header} on the line immediately below the element.

 # Build information